BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 - *Mac and Linux : ./BLOC-service --config-file=BLOC.conf*

-Notes:
+**Notes**:

-- config file's path is relative to current working directory, not server root.
+- Config file's path is relative to current working directory, not server root.
-- options [--container-file](https://bloc-developer.com/api_bloc-service/cli_arguments#--container-file) and [--container-password](https://bloc-developer.com/api_bloc-service/cli_arguments#--container-password) should ALWAYS be set (in either command line or config file mode).
+- Options [--container-file](https://bloc-developer.com/api_bloc-service/cli_arguments#--container-file) and [--container-password](https://bloc-developer.com/api_bloc-service/cli_arguments#--container-password) should ALWAYS be set (in either command line or config file mode).
 - [--container-file](https://bloc-developer.com/api_bloc-service/cli_arguments#--container-file) and [--log-file](https://bloc-developer.com/api_bloc-service/cli_arguments#--log-file) options are relative to [--server-root](https://bloc-developer.com/api_bloc-service/cli_arguments#--server-root). "server-root" default is the current working directory.

 Almost all of the command line options can be defined through the configuration file.
 If a parameter is defined in the config and was also indicated in the command line, two behaviors are possible: